Context-level Language Modeling by Learning Predictive Context Embeddings: Conclusion

 \section{Conclusion}

-In this work, we introduced ContextLM, a framework that incorporates standard next-token prediction with context-level supervision while remaining fully compatible with the autoregressive paradigm and requiring no changes to the backbone architecture.
-By forecasting and integrating predictive context embeddings, ContextLM aligns token-level predictions with higher-level semantic structures at minimal computational cost.
-Experiments on GPT2 and Pythia families up to $1.5$B parameters show consistent improvements in perplexity and downstream performance, with gains persisting across model scales.
+We introduce ContextLM, a hierarchical language modeling framework that learns predictive, context-level representations while remaining fully compatible with standard token-level evaluation metrics.
+By introducing a Context Predictor that autoregressively models higher-level context embeddings, our approach enables multi-token prediction implicitly and leverages aggregated error signals from future tokens to capture long-range dependencies.
+Experiments on the GPT-2 and Pythia families, up to $1.5$B parameters, show consistent improvements in perplexity and downstream performance, with gains persisting across model scales.
 Further analysis demonstrates that context-level supervision strengthens long-range coherence and attention allocation, highlighting next-context prediction as a scalable and efficient direction for advancing large language models.